LoopKit/loopdocs/docs/faqs/time-faqs.md

 ## The *Loop* Phone Must be on Automatic Time

 !!! danger "The *Loop* Phone is a Medical Device"
-    There have been several instances where a Looper disabled automatic time to change the time on their *Loop* phone.
+    **The app relies on phone time when calculating active insulin.
+When you modify the time artificially to defeat screen time limits or to change the rules on a game, you run the risk of modifying that active insulin calculation.**

+    * The *Loop* app detects if you modified the time
+        * This is only possible when you disable Automatic Time in the phone settings
-    As of January 2023, this change in time is detected and the *Loop* app stops all automatic dosing of insulin other than your scheduled basal rates and begins to aggressively warn the user.
+        * The app stops all automatic dosing of insulin other than your scheduled basal rates
+        * The app will aggressively warn the user: [*Loop* Warning about Time Change](#loop-warning-about-time-change)

+    * This detection is for your safety
+    * Some manual time changes can cause the app to crash and not reopen

+    This behavior is meant to prevent a situation where the user has a lot of insulin active but, because of the time change, the *Loop* app thinks they do not.
+The app could suggest a bolus or deliver increased insulin that could cause injury.

+### Not on Automatic Time

+What can happen if you don't [Force Automatic Time](#force-automatic-time)?

+* Someone can change time manually
+* This is not referring to time zone changes when you are traveling; those are handled for you when automatic time is enabled

+If the time was changed manually and you pay attention to the warning:

-    Sometimes you can recover by restoring time and deleting erroneous values from Apple Health; but sometimes you have to delete the app and reinstall.
+* Sometimes you can recover by restoring time and deleting erroneous values, if any, from Apple Health
+* Sometimes you have to **delete the app and reinstall**.

-    One **worst-case** scenario should be enough to convince you not to do this:
+One **worst-case** scenario should be enough to convince you to [Force Automatic Time](#force-automatic-time):

-    * While a bolus was being delivered, a user manually adjusted the time to be in the past by disabling automatic time and changing time
+* While a bolus was being delivered, a user manually adjusted the time to be in the past by changing time on the phone
 * In this case, an exception was entered into the record that caused the app to crash (End Time for bolus was before Start Time)
-    * At the current time - the **only solution was to delete the app completely and reinstall**
+* Their **solution was to delete the app completely and reinstall**
-        * This means a new pod if that is the type of pump used
+    * A deleted app means a new pod if that is the type of pump used
-        * All settings and configurations have to be entered again
+    * A deleted app means all settings and configurations have to be entered again

 ### Force Automatic Time